 Bike Friendly University Application (BFU):

-The Bicycle Friendly University (BFU) program recognizes institutions of higher education for promoting and providing a more bicycle-friendly campus for students, staff and visitors.
+The BFU program recognizes institutions of higher education for promoting and providing a more bicycle-friendly campus for students, staff and visitors.
 The BFU program provides the roadmap and technical assistance to create great campuses for cycling.

 In 2011, the University applied for and was granted Bronze-level certification as a Bicycle Friendly University (BFU) from the League of American Bicyclists.
 The University retained its Bronze-level BFU certification in 2015.
 The League of American Bicyclists also provides a feedback that can be used to implement and achieve the next level of certification.
 The University filed an application in August 2019 to renew the BFU status and was promoted to the Silver-Level BFU status on October 17th, 2019.

 The University strives to provide our students, faculty, staff, visitors, and community with great bicycle infrastructure, and we are continually trying to make the bicycling experience safer, more enjoyable, and better in all ways.
-The University addressed the feedback and has applied for Gold-level BFU certification in Fall 2023 and is awaiting for the feedback.
+The University addressed the feedback and has applied for Gold-level BFU certification in Fall 2023.

 Vision Zero Commitment (CUUATS):